-Low-frequency (1/f) noise and matching numbers have been removed from the table since circuits' requirements are expected to remain constant.
-Maximum values of 1 (μ V)2 - (μ m)2/Hz and 2 % - μ m are targeted for 1/f noise and collector current matching (σ ($\Delta I_C/I_C$)), respectively.
+Low-frequency (1/f) noise and matching numbers are no longer in the table since circuits' requirements are expected to remain constant.
+Maximum values of 1 μ V2. μ m2/Hz and 2 %. μ m are targeted for 1/f noise and collector current matching (σ ($\Delta I_C/I_C$)), respectively.
 While meeting this 1/f noise target should not be a concern, a degradation of the matching with the reduction of the emitter width is expected.
 This degradation will likely depend on the choice of the transistor architecture, which is not presumed in the roadmap.
-Indeed, contrary to CMOS, the ITRS requirements for bipolar transistors could potentially be reached by different transistor architectures just like it is today for the BiCMOS technologies on the market
+Indeed, the ITRS requirements for bipolar transistors could potentially be reached by different transistor architectures just like it is today for the BiCMOS technologies on the market.